 What academic papers are linked to this research?

-To date, we have published eight academic papers on this research:
+To date, there have been 11 academic papers published on this research:

 Tilley, S., Neale, C., Patuano, A. and Cinderby, S. 2017.
 ‘Older people’s experiences of mobility and mood in an urban environment: a mixed methods approach using electroencephalography (EEG) and interviews’, International Journal of Environmental Research and Public Health 14(2), 151 doi: 10.3390/ijerph14020151